 At the same time, sicknesses, viruses, the flu, and other threats are on the rise.
 They can work on a CADs health from yet another angle.

 While CADs can sometimes coast through the warmer months of the year.
 The cooler and colder months can often plummet hemoglobin levels.
 Sometimes a slow slide.
-But often a CAD will get a wake up slap in the face.
-Resulting in a rapid decline type of episode.
-Sicknesses or Cold Temperature exposures can often trigger such an episode.
+But often a CAD will get a wake up.
+A slap in the face.
+Resulting in a rapid Hgb decline type of episode.
+Sicknesses, or Cold Temperature exposures can often trigger such an episode.
+Sometimes it is difficult to differentiate what might be the trigger?

 Preventative precautions are best practiced ALL the time, and year round.
 Keeping your body as healthy as possible at all times.
-Waiting until you are in crisis to start paying attention, is not a healthy approach.
+Waiting until you are in crisis, to then start paying attention, is not a healthy approach.

 CADs are all different.
 All react different.
 Severity of the disease seems broad across the patients that deal with the challenges.